A Revolving Library

 Mile HsiangYang Lee: That Means, The KEY is Always COOPERATION + COLLABORATION + TEAMWORK Instead of ISOLATIONISM + INDIVIDUALISM Above All Else? 😮 It Applies to What is Happening now in This World 😐 MAKE AMERICA GREAT AGAIN to The EXCLUSION of The SUCCESSES of OTHERS + A ZERO SUM GAME is NOT VERY SMART nor ENLIGHTENING Then? 😮

-hong cen: Those who has no mirror to see themselves will never know how they look. 😇
+hong cen: Those who have no mirror to see themselves will never know how they look. 😇

 Mile HsiangYang Lee: Sometimes, There are MIRRORS Around Them.
 But They Just Refused to Accept The REALITY of What The MIRRORS Showed to Them 😞They Live in Their ALTERNATE REALITY WORLD like DONALD The NINCOMPOOP.
 Simply Not in OUR FACTUAL WORLD – DELUSIONAL + PHANTASMAGORIC + Always in PHOBIA + PANIC MODE – Always Afraid of The BOGEYMAN in The CLOSET + UNDER Their BED, Who are OUT + ABOUT to GET THEM 😂

-chong cen: Mirror mirror on the wall, whose the fairest of them all ….?
+chong cen: Mirror mirror on the wall, who’s the fairest of them all ….?